Highly Pathogenic Avian Influenza (HPAI) Detections in Cattle

 Importing breeding cattle or exhibition animals from Michigan's Federal TB-Free Zone

-• All animals of any age, including calves at side, must have at least one form of official identification, and the official ID must be included on the CVI.
+All animals of any age, including calves at side, must have official identification, and the official ID must be included on the CVI.

-• Dairy and Beef: TB test requirements: As long as the animals are not involved in any TB-positive or exposed herd investigations, all dairy and beef animals of any age must have one of the following:
+Dairy, beef, and American bison: TB test requirements: As long as the animals are not involved in any TB-positive or exposed herd investigations, all dairy and beef animals of any age must have one of the following:

-• If the animals originate from an accredited TB-free herd, individual TB tests are not required but the accreditation number and date of the last whole-herd TB test must be on the CVI
+If the animals originate from a currently accredited TB-free herd, individual TB tests are not required but the accreditation number and date of the last whole-herd TB test must be on the CVI

 Importing feeder cattle from Michigan's Federal TB-Free Zone

-• If the animals originate from an accredited TB-free herd, individual TB tests are not required but the accreditation number and date of the last whole-herd TB test must be on the CVI
+If the animals originate from a currently accredited TB-free herd, individual TB tests are not required but the accreditation number and date of the last whole-herd TB test must be on the CVI

 Importing veal calves from Michigan's Federal TB-Free Zone

-• Veal calves must have at least one form of official ID regardless of age or sex, and the official ID must be included on the CVI
+- Veal calves must have official ID regardless of age or sex, and the official ID must be included on the CVI

 Importing slaughter cattle from Michigan's Federal TB-Free Zone